Yoz75/skoleOS/README.md

 <img width="1287" height="863" alt="изображение" src="https://github.com/user-attachments/assets/b36be0e7-78a5-4464-9ed1-7e35604581de" />

 # What is it
 SkoliOS is a small UEFI application.
-I'm not a pro in osdev, this project is made to proof that it is possible to make an UEFI application **using dub on Windows**.
+I'm not a pro in osdev, this project is made to proof that it is possible to make an UEFI application **using dub and Windows**.

 # Dependencies
 * Windows (actually it is possible to modify the dub.json file and run it on Linux)